Bradley-Kars/Personal_Projects/README.md

 - **Calculators:** In the "Calculators" folder, you'll find various calculators I've designed:
   - **Loan Payment Calculator (Python):** This subfolder contains a Python-based loan payment calculator project, demonstrating my financial problem-solving skills and versatile programming capabilities.

+- **Generators:** The "Generators" folder is made up of generators ive made for diffrent kinds of projects:
+  - **Bingo Card Generator (Python):** where you can find the code and documentation for this exciting new addition to my personal projects.

 ## Acknowledgments